Skip to main content

 Key capabilities

-The Form Filling APIs expose the capabilities below so you can run voice-driven medical form workflows from template selection through structured output in your EHR or internal systems.
+The Form filling APIs provide the following capabilities, so you can run voice-driven medical form workflows from template selection through structured output in your EHR or internal systems.

 Voice-Driven Form Capture